 PDFs

 Microsoft Files: Word documents, PowerPoints, and Excel sheets: These are often shared internally and externally.
-Ensure they are structured with proper headings, alt text for images, and clear table formatting.

 Email Signatures: Proper headings, fonts, high-contrast colors, and alt text for images.